 For more information about placement testing, sample questions, and news about changes in placement tests, visit the placement testing page on the Measurement and Research Center web site (www.temple.edu/marc/placements.html).

 Following admission to the university and payment of the tuition deposit, students will receive information regarding their orientation requirements.
 See the Office of Orientation web site at www.temple.edu/orientation/ for further information.

 See Student Health and Wellness under Student Services for required immunizations.

-Applicants who wish to be considered for transfer admission must have maintained at least a 2.50 grade point average in 15 or more transferable credits at an accredited two- or four-year institution of higher education for consideration, although this is no guarantee of admission.
+Applicants who wish to be considered for transfer admission must have maintained at least a 2.50 grade point average in 15 or more transferable credits completed after high school at an accredited two- or four-year institution of higher education, although this is no guarantee of admission.
 Temple requires the same high school units of transfer students as of freshmen.